Toothache: Home Remedies, Causes, Relief

 Visit Your Dental Professional for Toothache Relief

 Some people are nervous about going to the dentist, and they will postpone a dental visit even if they have a strong toothache or other worrisome symptoms.
 Dental anxiety is not uncommon, and many dental professionals make an extra effort to make the care of toothache pain less stressful for an anxious patient.
 The American Dental Association recommends the following suggestions for reducing dental anxiety, whether you're going to your dental professional about a toothache or for routine cleaning.

 - Tune It Out: Listen to any type of music that puts you at ease without distracting the dentist, dental hygienist, and staff.

 - Time It Right: If possible, schedule a dental visit for a time when you don’t have to rush to or from work or when you feel pressured.
 That might mean an early appointment before work or the last spot at the end of the day when you are on your way home.

-- Talk About It: Tell your dentist that you're nervous.
-Dentists are accustomed to dealing with nervous patients, and the dentist and staff can adjust your treatment accordingly.
-For example, some dentists’ offices use sedatives to relax patients before a procedure.
+- Talk About It: Tell your dental professional that you're nervous.
+They are accustomed to dealing with nervous patients, and the staff can adjust your treatment accordingly.
+For example, some dental offices use sedatives to help relax patients before a procedure.

 Discover MoreToothache: Home Remedies, Causes, Relief for Sore Teeth